ozoidemi/ePaper_guest_dashboard/README.md

 If you previously had a different weather setup (HA weather integration, template-based forecast sensors, etc.), you may have stale entities in your registry with names like `current_temperature` or `forecast_condition_1h`.
 These can silently conflict with the new REST sensors.

-After the full restart, check *Settings → Devices & Services → Entities* and search for each weather sensor name.
-If you see two entries with the same name but different integrations (e.g., one `template` and one `rest`), delete the stale one.
+Check *Settings → Devices & Services → Entities* and search for each weather sensor name.
+If you see two entries with the same name but different integrations (e.g., one `template` and one `rest`), delete the stale one if you can.
 Restart once more and the REST sensors will claim the correct entity IDs.

 ---